GRV96/commitfetch/README.md

 `get_repo_commits` is based on function `countfiles` from script [CollectFiles.py](https://github.com/ETS-LOG530/sre/blob/main/sre2021/CollectFiles.py).

-**`read_reprs`**
+**`read_commit_reprs`**

-This function reads a text file that contains the representations of Python objects then recreates those objects and returns them in a list.
+This function reads a text file that contains the representations of `Commit` instances then recreates those objects and returns them in a list.
 The representations are strings returned by function `repr`.
-Each line of the file must contain one representation.
+Each line of the file must be a representation.
+Empty lines are ignored.

-**`write_reprs`**
+**`write_commit_reprs`**

-This function writes the representations of Python objects in a text file.
+This function writes the representations of `Commit` instances in a text file.
 The representations are strings returned by function `repr`.
-Each line of the file contains one representation.
-Function `read_reprs` can read this file.
+Each line of the file is a representation.
+Function `read_commit_reprs` can read this file.

 ### Demos